-The Silence Feature can temporarily quiet an unwanted alarm for up to 15 minutes.
+The Silence Feature on this unit can temporarily quiet an unwanted alarm for up to 10 minutes.

 The Silence Feature does not disable the unit-it makes it temporarily less sensitive to smoke.
 For your safety, if smoke around the unit is dense enough to suggest a potentially dangerous situation, the unit will stay in alarm or may re-alarm quickly.
 If you do not know the source of the smoke, do not assume it is an unwanted alarm.
 Not responding to an alarm can result in property loss, injury, or death.
+If the unit will not silence and no heavy smoke is present, or if it stays in silence mode continuously, it should be replaced immediately.